gohyumin/amadues/README.md

 3. Commit changes (`git commit -m 'Add amazing feature'`)
 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- AWS for comprehensive cloud services
-- Microsoft Cognitive Services for speech technologies
-- OpenCV community for computer vision tools
-- Flask and Node.js communities for web frameworks

-## 📞 Support

-For support and questions:

-- Create an issue in this repository
-- Contact the development team
-- Check the documentation in `/docs`

 ---